-Cardiopulmonary resuscitation (CPR) is alongside with electrical defibrillation the most important treatment for sudden cardiac arrest, which affects thousands of individuals every year.
-In this paper, we present a robust sinusoid model that uses skeletal motion data from an RGB-D (Kinect) sensor and the Differential Evolution (DE) optimization algorithm to dynamically fit sinusoidal curves to derive frequency and depth parameters for cardiopulmonary resuscitation training.
+Cardiopulmonary resuscitation (CPR) is alongside electrical defibrillation the most crucial countermeasure for sudden cardiac arrest, which affects thousands of individuals every year.
+In this paper, we present a novel approach including sinusoid models that use skeletal motion data from an RGB-D (Kinect) sensor and the Differential Evolution (DE) optimization algorithm to dynamically fit sinusoidal curves to derive frequency and depth parameters for cardiopulmonary resuscitation training.
 It is intended to be part of a robust and easy-to-use feedback system for CPR training, allowing its use for unsupervised training.
-The accuracy of this DE-based approach is evaluated in comparison with data recorded by a state-of-the-art training mannequin.
-We optimized the DE algorithm constants and have shown that with these optimized parameters the frequency of the CPR is recognized with a median error of 2.55 (2.4%) compressions per minute compared to the reference training mannequin.
+The accuracy of this DE-based approach is evaluated in comparison with data of 28 participants recorded by a state-of-the-art training mannequin.
+We optimized the DE algorithm hyperparameters and showed that with these optimized parameters the frequency of the CPR is recognized with a median error of ±2.9 compressions per minute compared to the reference training mannequin.